 I breed and sell registered Icelandic sheep, dairy sheep, and registered Nigerian Dwarf dairy goats.

-We’ve grown!
-More livestock, new pastures, yarns and more… 2017 lambs and kids were all sold.
+More livestock, new pastures, yarns and more.
+2017 lambs and kids were all sold.
 The Farm of Beauty added four new breeding rams.
-Nadil is a 75% Awassi dairy ram, unique for his long horns and fat tail which are adaptive mechanisms for the arid Middle East which is the region of origin for this breed.
-The Icelandic ram Loki is black gray; Dominik is phaeomelanin.
+Nadil is a 75% Awassi dairy ram, unique for his long horns and fat tail which are adaptive mechanisms for the arid middle east which is the region of origin for this breed.
+Loki is a black gray ram; Dominik is phaeomelanin.
 Both were bred at farms that consistently receive awards at regional fiber festivals.
-Nels is a spotted ram with a cream colored fleece, obtained from a farm notable for parasite resistance.
+Nels, a spotted ram with a cream colored fleece was obtained from a farm notable for parasite resistance.

 Clockwise from top left: Nadil, Loki, Nels and Dominik.
-They join the almost 3-year-old East Friesian ram Marvin who now weighs about 250 lbs., and wethers Miles and Lennon, also nearly 3 years old.
+They join the almost 4-year-old East Friesian ram Marvin who now weighs about 250 lbs., and wethers Miles and Lennon, also nearly 4 years old.

 Above: Marvin, Miles and Lennon